Advice for British nationals on staying safe when travelling by sea

-If you are travelling in your own yacht or boat you should be aware of the risk of piracy in some areas.
-Piracy has recently been reported in the following areas:
+If you’re travelling in your own yacht or boat you should be aware that piracy and armed robbery at sea remains a risk, particularly in the following areas:

-- the Indian Ocean, particularly off the coast of the Horn of Africa
+- the Indian Ocean, particularly off the coast of the Horn of Africa/Gulf of Aden

 - International Maritime Bureau

 - Royal Yachting Association - Boating abroad

 The threat of piracy related activity and armed robbery off the coast of Somalia and in the Gulf of Aden remains significant.
 Sailing vessels are particularly vulnerable to attack due to their low speed and low freeboard.
 Reports of armed robbery, indiscriminate shooting and attacks on local fishing dhows in the area also continue.
 The combined threat assessment of the international Naval Counter Piracy Forces remains that: “all sailing yachts under their own passage should remain out of the High Risk Area (HRA) or face the risk of being hijacked and held hostage for ransom”.